 - If it’s too low, inspect the pressure regulator, if you have one.
 It should be set to 50 psi by default, but you can adjust the screw on top to improve the flow.
 If a pressure regulator isn’t to blame, the municipal water utility may be delivering low water flow to your home.
 You can solve this problem by installing a water pressure booster to improve the flow every time someone opens a faucet.

 - If it’s just right, there’s nothing more you need to do.
 Tuck your pressure gauge away for a few months until your next test.

 If you need help testing home water pressure, or you determine that you could use a pressure regulator or booster, please call Mr. Rooter Plumbing for assistance.
 We can test for clogged plumbing that might cause low water pressure and make sure no fixtures have been damaged by high pressure.
-Contact us today to schedule the services you need!
+Call Mr. Rooter at (855) 982-2028 or contact us online to schedule the services you need!